 What determines my mortgage interest rate?

-There are seven things that lenders consider when determining mortgage interest rates.
-Any change to one of these things can directly impact the specific interest rate you’ll qualify for.
+Any change to one of the following seven things can directly impact the specific interest rate you’ll qualify for.

 Interest Rate Type

-Interest rates vary slightly depending on the state you live as well as whether you’re looking to purchase in a rural versus urban area.
+Interest rates vary slightly depending on the state you live in as well as whether you’re looking to purchase rural versus urban real estate.
 Some loan products like USDA loans offer generally lower rates than conventional mortgage options for eligible borrowers.

 Why does my mortgage interest rate matter?

 Your mortgage interest rate impacts the amount you’ll pay monthly as well as the total interest costs you’ll pay over the life of your loan.
 While it may not seem like a lot, a lower interest rate even by half of a percent can add up to significant savings for you.